pimlie/node-memwatcher/README.md

-# Quickly watch real-time memory usage of your nuxt app
+# Quickly watch real-time memory stats of your nuxt app
 <!-- <a href="https://travis-ci.org/pimlie/nuxt-memwatch"><img src="https://api.travis-ci.org/pimlie/nuxt-memwatch.svg" alt="Build Status"></a> -->
 [![npm](https://img.shields.io/npm/dt/nuxt-memwatch.svg?style=flat-square)](https://www.npmjs.com/package/nuxt-memwatch)
 [![npm (scoped with tag)](https://img.shields.io/npm/v/nuxt-memwatch/latest.svg?style=flat-square)](https://www.npmjs.com/package/nuxt-memwatch)

 ## Why and when do you use this module

-Other tools provide maybe the same _function_ality, but this module is probably the quickest way to get more insights of the memory usage by your nuxt server.
+Other tools provide maybe the same functionality, but this module is probably the quickest way to get more insights of the memory usage by your nuxt server.
+Especially when using the node-memwatch peerDependency it could help you track down memory leaks.
 Also see the [node-memwatch](https://github.com/airbnb/node-memwatch) readme for more information

 ## Setup
 > Reminder: you dont need to re-build your project when en-/disabling this module, you only need to restart the server